Dexalot/dexalot-docs/docs/contracts/PortfolioBridge.md

 Wrapper for revoking roles

 **Dev notes:** \
-Only admin can revoke role
+Only admin can revoke role.
+BRIDGE_ADMIN_ROLE will remove additional roles to the parent contract(s) Currenly LZ_BRIDGE_ADMIN_ROLE is removed from the LzApp

 ```solidity:no-line-numbers
 function revokeRole(bytes32 _role, address _address) public